rashakil-ds/Roadmap-Docs/AI Engineer/README.md

 3. Deploy models using MLOps frameworks.
 4. Monitor and iterate for production scalability.

-By following this roadmap step-by-step, you’ll gain the skills needed to succeed as an `AI Engineer`.
+Following this roadmap step-by-step will give you the skills needed to succeed as an `AI Engineer`.
 Let me know if you’d like additional resources or specific examples!
 Feel free to reach out.

+This repository is continually updated based on the top `job postings` on **LinkedIn** and **Indeed**.
+Please pray for me and my family—your prayers are all I ask as a token of appreciation. 🙏

 ---